Kanye West dropped by talent agency CAA after anti-Semitic comments; Kim Kardashian condemns tirade - NewsBreak

 A former executive who used to work with Kanye West is alleging that the rapper had an open “obsession” with Adolf Hitler and used to reminisce about the “great things” he and the Nazi Party did for Germany, CNN reported.The executive, who spoke with CNN on condition of anonymity, told the outlet how West, who legally changed his name to Ye, once floated the idea of naming an album after the disgraced Nazi leader.“He would praise Hitler by saying how incredible it was that he was able to accumulate so much power and would talk about all the great...

-Kanye West escorted out after showing up to Skechers' LA offices uninvited, company says
+Kanye West escorted out of Skechers' LA offices after showing up uninvited, company says

 LOS ANGELES -- Kanye West had to be escorted out after showing up to one of the Los Angeles corporate offices of Skechers uninvited on Wednesday, the company said.
 According to a statement released by the popular footwear company, West - who's commonly known as Ye - arrived "unannounced and without invitation."